fprimex/lad/README.md

 ## License

+The file `ListEditorCtrl.py` is licensed under the wxWidgets license, and was derived from the example in the wxPython demo distribution.

-This program is licensed under the CC0, which is a license developed by Creative Commons to express that this material is explicitly dedicated to the public domain.
+The rest of this program is licensed under the CC0, which is a license developed by Creative Commons to express that this material is explicitly dedicated to the public domain.
 It may be used in any way without seeking permission or attribution.

 > Creative Commons is a global nonprofit organization that enables sharing and
 > reuse of creativity and knowledge through the provision of free legal tools.